I've now automated this whole process you can download a script to install core with TOR and I2P Via this link

 i2psam=127.0.0.1:7656

-Also if you are having a hard time finding peers you can use this list to add more Tor and I2P peers.
-That list is here, really the configuration file is up to you.
+here.
+Also, if you are having a hard time finding peers, you can use this list to add Tor and I2P peers manually.

 nano /etc/systemd/system/bitcoind.service